mtboren/NewHtmlReport/doing.md

       - one that uses row-highlighting example
       - one that uses multiple tables in one page
   - updated changelog
+  - updated examples in GitHub page for this module

 do:
-  - update examples in GitHub page for this module
   - move doing to done